Estuary

 Performance (minimum latency)FivetranTheoretically 15 minutes enterprise, 1 minute business critical.
 But most deployments are in the 10s of minutes to hour intervalsMeltanoCan be reduced to seconds.
 But it is batch by design, scales better with longer intervals.
 Typically 10s of minutes to 1+ hour intervals.Estuary Flow< 100 ms (in streaming mode) Supports any batch interval as well and can mix streaming and batch in 1 pipeline.

 ReliabilityFivetranMedium-High.
-Issues with CDC.MeltanoMediumEstuary FlowHigh
+Some issues with CDC.MeltanoMediumEstuary FlowHigh

 ScalabilityFivetranMedium-High HVR is high scaleMeltanoLow-mediumEstuary FlowHigh 5-10x scalability of others in production